 Posted Feb 25, 2013

 Narcissists like to hear the sound of their own voice.
-They are individuals that thrive on being the center of attention and tend to put down others they feel are inferior.
+They are individuals who thrive on being the center of attention and tend to put down others they feel are inferior.
 At work, narcissists are power hungry and will go to great lengths to gain power.

-Here are the three steps you should use when working with a Narcissist:
+Here are the three steps you should use when working with a narcissist:

 After taking the test, proceed to Step 2.

 Narcissist work under their own set of rules.
-Narcissists only care about themselves and therefore, when working with a narcissist, you need to keep in mind that they will never be your bestie.
-They will befriend you to see what they can get out of you and in their mind, will do favors expecting that you will do the same.
+Narcissists only care about themselves.
+And, therefore, when working with a narcissist, you need to keep in mind that they will never be your bestie.
+They will befriend you to see what they can get out of you and, in their mind, will do favors expecting that you will do the same.

 Narcissists also expect you to be immediately responsive the moment they demand attention.
-I once had a boss that would send me an instant message asking if I was there at my desk, then a minute later he would send me an email, and then another minute later he would call my phone.
+I once had a boss who would send me an instant message asking if I was there at my desk, then a minute later he would send me an email, and then another minute later he would call my phone.
 All because he wanted a very trivial question answered.

-After he did this to me a few times, I caught onto his psychological game and so what did I start to do?
+After he did this to me a few times, I caught onto his psychological game, and so what did I start to do?
 I ignored him.
-It’s a risky play to ignore a narcissist but in this case, I knew that he was always persistent to the point that if I was not there to answer his question, he would find someone else that would.
+It’s a risky play to ignore a narcissist, but in this case, I knew that he was always persistent to the point that if I was not there to answer his question, he would find someone else that would.

 Always lead with how you feel first.
-Narcissists are caught up in their own world and as a result, lack empathy.
+Narcissists are caught up in their own world and, as a result, lack empathy.
 Sharing your emotions is a huge blind spot because you’re forcing them to put your feelings first.

-If emotional guilt is not your thing, then you’re next strategy is to focus on solutions and not the problem.
+If emotional guilt is not your thing, then your next strategy is to focus on solutions and not the problem.
 Narcissists like to focus on the problem and dissect it over and over again.
 Rather than falling into the pitfall of seeing the glass half empty, flip it on its head and influence the narcissist to see the glass half full.
-State the problem and quickly move towards to the solution.
+State the problem and quickly move towards the solution.

-Lastly, if all else fails then your last option is to make them feel special and unique.
+Lastly, if all else fails, then your last option is to make them feel special and unique.
 Narcissists get high off of being in power and live for attention and admiration.
-If you want them to do something, tell them how great they are and watch them perform.
+If you want them to do something, tell them how great they are, and watch them perform.

-Bernardo Tirado, PMP @thePMObox
+Bernardo Tirado, PMP